gramalingam/onnx/docs/proposals/0008-SymbolicDimArithmetic.md

 | `Range` | Propagates the generated range as partial data for downstream use |

-### Unification of symbolic expressions
+### Baseline unification of symbolic expressions

-Shape inference frequently needs to *unify* two dimensions—asserting that they must be equal.
-The two relevant functions are `unifyDim` (`onnx/defs/shape_inference.h`) and `mergeInDimensionInfo` (`onnx/defs/shape_inference.h`).
+Shape inference frequently needs to *unify* two dimensions, asserting they must be equal.
+In the default implementation, the two relevant functions are
+`unifyDim` (`onnx/defs/shape_inference.h`) and `mergeInDimensionInfo` (`onnx/defs/shape_inference.h`).
 Both follow the same priority rules: